 A walk on the former Ulster and Delaware Railroad ROW between Laurel House Road and the Haines Falls Railroad Station.
-Work has began to make this section of the former railroad a “rail trail” open to public access.
-A rail trail is the conversion of a disused railway easement into a multi-use path, typically for walking, cycling and sometimes horse riding.
+Work has begun to make this section of the former railroad a “rail trail” open to public access.
+A rail trail is the conversion of a disused railway easement into a multi-use path, typically for walking, cycling, and sometimes horse riding.
 1 In nearby Tannersville a “rail trail” was open recently.
 The Tannersville Bike Path offers a 2.7 mile stretch of graded dirt path starting on Clum Hill Road directly across from Cortina Valley.
 The opposite end of the “rail trail” is on Bloomer Road.
 2

-On this day I started at main parking lot for Kaaterskill Falls on Route 23a and hiked to Kaaterskill Falls reaching both the middle ledge and the top of Kaaterskill Falls.
-From there I walked up to parking area for the top of Kaaterskill Falls which is located at the end of Laurel House Road.
+On this day I started at the main parking lot for Kaaterskill Falls on Route 23a and hiked to Kaaterskill Falls reaching both the middle ledge and the top of Kaaterskill Falls.
+From there I walked up to the parking area for the top of Kaaterskill Falls which is located at the end of Laurel House Road.
 The former Ulster and Delaware Railroad crossed at this location.
 I then walked the former ROW (Right-of-Way) from Laurel House Road to the restored Haines Falls Railroad Station.
 I then walked back on Route 23a back to the Kaaterskill Falls parking lot where my car was parked.
 The GPS unit placed my walk at 3.8 miles.
 The photo gallery below showcases the images taken along the former ROW of the Ulster & Delaware Railroad.
 This section in the near future will become a “rail trail” open to the public.